sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 We can backup the sates in ETCD  and it brings all our data back:

-data storage location can be found in the etcd.service --data-dir-/var/lib/etcd
+data storage location can be found in the etcd.service:
+--data-dir-/var/lib/etcd

 can take snapshot of the ETCD server: